+In his book The Next Big Thing: Spotting and Forecasting Consumer Trends for Profit, William shares the sociology behind trends, how to see them emerging and how to use them.
 By continually researching the latest shifts in consumer tastes, new products, innovations in marketing and communications, William builds a picture of the key issues an organisation will have to address in the coming years, or even decades.
-He looks in to the issues likely to affect an industry or sector, from internal cultures to employee expectations to retail and marketing.
 With these insights he offers strategic and tactical advice on reaching customers; what they expect, and what shifts in culture, technology, spending and attitudes mean.

 © Copyright 2019 JLA.
 All rights reserved.